madbomb122/PlexTools/README.md

  - [FAQ](#faq)

 ## Description
 Various powershell scripts for plex servers.
-Atm it's 1 script on here but I have other scripts in mind that I may do.

 `plex-metaclean.ps1` -Removes metadata folders that meet the following conditiins
 1. Folder does not have the following file `\Contents\_combined\Info.xml`
 2. There is no tile in the file above

+`Plex-titles.ps1` -Gets you a list of items in your library and shows what tv/movie corresponds to what metadata folder

 ## Usage Meta Clean
 1. Edit the `plex-metaclean.ps1` and change the following to meet your conditions